-- 5 Senator Gardner.
-Thank you. - 6 Thanks, Mr. Chairman. - 7 THE CHAIRMAN.
-Senator Murphy? - 8 SENATOR MURPHY.
-Thank you very much, Mr. Chairman. - 9 Thank you for being here today. - I am glad that we have spent a good amount of time here talking about the roots of extremism.
-We tend to spend most of our time talking about how to combat - 12 extremism after the fact, and I thank you for your comments on this. - Broadly, there are a number of different dynamics at play when you think about how somebody becomes radicalized.
+Senator Murphy.
+Thank you very much, Mr. Chairman.

+Thank you for being here today.

+I am glad that we have spent a good amount of time here talking about the roots of extremism.
+We tend to spend most of our time talking about how to combat extremism after the fact, and I thank you for your comments on this.

+Broadly, there are a number of different dynamics at play when you think about how somebody becomes radicalized.
 There is an economic dynamic.
 There is a political dynamic.
 There is a religious dynamic.
 I think we are pretty good at talking about the political dynamic, which probably over the last 10 years we have exacerbated as a country.
 We are pretty good at talking about the economic dynamic, which we have probably underfunded.
-But we are pretty terrible at talking about the religious - dynamic.
+But we are pretty terrible at talking about the religious dynamic.
 It is one that I would argue we cannot afford to ignore any longer.

-1 Since 1979, there has been a fight on in the Middle East, expanded all across the states, the Saudis in particular, have put more and more money into a very foundation for these extremist groups.
+Since 1979, there has been a fight on in the Middle East, expanded all across the globe, as to what the true nature of Islam is going to be.
+In the last 10 years the Gulf states, the Saudis in particular, have put more and more money into a very conservative, very intolerant brand of the religion which has formed the basis, the foundation for these extremist groups.
 Often the Salafi textbooks are just taken word for word and turned into recruitment materials for some of these organizations.